andyforever/sequelizer/README.md

 # Sequelizer

-### A desktop application to export sequelize models automately and visualy.
+### A desktop application to export sequelize models automatically and visualy.

 ```bash